add_action('wp_head', function () { echo ''; }, 1); The right coffee grinder will make a huge difference

 Grind your own coffee for best results

 The aromas of coffee are volatile.
-Roasted coffee beans will lose most of their flavor within 2 to 3 weeks after roasting, depending on storage.
+Roasted coffee beans will lose their flavor over time.
+I find that the flavor is significantly reduced after 2 to 3 weeks after opening a package.
 Pre-ground coffee loses its aromas even faster.
-Make sure you get the best out of your coffee and use freshly roasted beans and always grind them right before brewing.
+Make sure you get the best out of your coffee by using freshly roasted beans and grinding them right before brewing.

 Which type of coffee grinder should you use?